takahirom/roborazzi/README.md

 ## Why test with JVM instead of testing on Android?

 Because when testing on a device, it is easy for the test to fail due to the device environment, animations, etc.
-This affects the reliability of the test and ultimately, if the test fails, it will not be fixed.
+This affects the reliability of the test and ultimately, if the test fails, it could not be fixed.

 ## Why not Paparazzi?